asamuzaK/urlSanitizer/README.md

 [![release](https://img.shields.io/github/v/release/asamuzaK/urlSanitizer)](https://github.com/asamuzaK/urlSanitizer/releases)

 A robust URL sanitizer for Node.js, browsers, and websites.
-It sanitizes not only regular URLs but also deeply inspects `data` URLs and `blob` URLs.
+It sanitizes regular URLs and performs deep inspection of data and blob URLs.
 It also provides built-in utilities to inspect URLs and verify URI schemes.

 ## Table of Contents